zhaotingchen/FAST-PT/README.md

 # FAST-PT

 FASTPT is code to calculate 1-loop corrections to the matter power spectrum in cosmology.
-The code utilizes Fourier Methods combined with analytic expressions to reduce the computation time down to scale as N log N, where N is the number of grid point in the input linear power spectrum.
+The code utilizes Fourier methods combined with analytic expressions to reduce the computation time down to scale as N log N, where N is the number of grid point in the input linear power spectrum.

 FAST-PT way to get started: